mykelalvis/FATESRD/fate-srd.com/fate-core/Challenges, Contests, and Conflicts/Exchange.md

 > On Lenny's turn, he has Landon [[Create Advantage]] by placing an aspect on Og called [Hemmed In], hoping to corner him between some crates.
 That's his action for the exchange.
 >
 > Amanda goes last, and she just has all of her NPCs attack their chosen targets.

+#### Exchange

+An [[Exchange]] is the amount of time it takes all participants in a conflict to take a turn, which includes doing an action and responding to any action taken against them.
+This usually doesn't take longer than a few minutes.